Digital Maturity Framework

 Literate

-Quality, integrated data is used across much of the organisation.
+Quality, integrated data is used across much of the organisation to understand performance of activities.

 Level 5